VPNArea is a small, Bulgarian-based VPN company that was founded in 2012. It’s owned by an off-shore company called Offshore Security EOOD.

 They also have a feature that will show you how many users are on a server currently.
 That even means you can search and select a server with zero users to ensure the best results possible.
 (In addition, you can search by speed too if that’s the primary concern at the time.)

 VPNArea has applications available for every single major device, including Windows, Mac, Android, and iOS.
-You can connect up to five different devices at a single time.
+You can connect up to five different device connections at a single time.

 You should have unlimited access when using these devices, because there’s absolutely no throttling, downloading, or other restrictions.